 I don't believe software development should end.
 If software is in use, being sold or supported I believe there should be software development work taking place on that software.
 As a general principle I believe there should be little difference from the first day and all days until its decommissioning.
-The size of a software system as well as the team that operates it will vary over time, as will the technologies used and the principles adhered together.
+The size of a software system as well as the team that owns and operates it will vary over time, as will the technologies used and the principles adhered to.

 A team should be self-sufficient when it comes to the bare necessities of its work.
 A combination of being cross-functional, owning the operational aspects, being on-call as well as providing some notion of end-user support.
 Cross-functional is to cover the technical necessities of getting work done.
 Owning the operational aspect implies being responsible for operations, but not necessarily infrastructure, in which I include being on-call for the production system as well as providing end-user support in whatever fashion that makes sense for the given software.